sneppy/vue-pony/docs/index.md

 As the name suggests, _vue-pony_ was born as a [Vue](https://v3.vuejs.org/) plugin.
 However, it can easily be used as a standalone library.

-> At the moment of writing this documentation, Vue is still listed as a dependency.

 Index
 -----